fcsAlex7/3Dash-Demon-List/README.md

-# The 3DashDemonList
+# The 3DasChallengeList

-a list for 3Dash+ (and 3Dash 1.3 in the future)
-I *Redactedslair* is currently the only active maintainer of the list. there will soon be more active maintainers of the list soon.
+This is the branch for the 3Dash Challenge list! it will be used to show challenges that are made by the community and showing the people who legitimately have beaten these levels.

+# Current maintainers

+* [REDACTED]